pawanpe/pawanpe.github.io/booklist/2019/books.markdown

 10. The poision squad - Deborah Blum (About food industry adultery)
 11. 1-2-3 Magic: 3-Step Discipline for Calm, Effective, and Happy Parenting  - Thomas Phelan (Good book - make notes and refer)
 12. Nine lies about work - Marcus, Ashley (Casual reading - no need to come back)
+13. See Jane Win - Caitlin Moscatello (Rise if women in politics after 2016)

 # ToRead:
     Rich dad poor dad